 I missed her asking about my day.

-A rumor went about that she had run away.
+A rumor went around saying she had run away.
 Or that she had gotten into drugs.
 Or that she had died.
 None of them were really ever taken seriously.
 And we never really got an answer.
 I just kept on wondering what had happened to that girl in my math class.

 Setting down my phone, I finished my coffee.
-She would have been fifty-eight this year.
+She would have been 58 this year.
 I thought about that statement as my phone buzzed again.
 Key words: would have.

 Someone burst through the front door.
 The loud crash rang through the emptiness.
-“Dad!”
-My son called, “Dad!
+“Dad!” my son called.
+“Dad!
 I’ve been trying to call you!
 I read the news report.
 I know what you’re thinking.”
 He came into the room, hair all tangled.
 He sighed, “She didn’t deserve it.
-But how can anyone ever deserve something like that?
-We can’t do much about it.”
+But how can anyone ever deserve something like that?”

 And it was like Lily had stepped back into my classroom, a ferocious wind blowing through the open door as if she was reminding us that she was still here.
 It is the dead whose demands are the loudest and the world will continue in its chaotic nature until they are heard.